 What you need to take care of snails

 Their enclosure can be as simple or extravagant as you’d like.
 It is can be a plastic takeaway container if you’re only intending to keep and observe them for a couple of days but if you’re thinking of keeping them for longer, a larger enclosure would be better for the snails.
 It’s important to ensure there’s a good amount of ventilation.
 Snails don’t mind a bit of humidity but they do still need fresh air too.
+This is the enclosure I use with most of my children’s pet critters.

 We used regular soil out of the garden and, because we had it on hand from making a wildlife themed terrarium a while a go, I also added some sphagnum moss.
 Both are great substrates for snails and should be added 7 -10 cm deep in the enclosure.
 Keep the substrate clean and moist at all times.
 A spray bottle is perfect to moisten substrates and furnishings in the enclosure without over soaking it.